 In the early 70s Charlie Robertson, T.E.’s only son who had been working with him since he was a child took over the business.
 Charlie grew up working on pool tables in Tampa.
 Once he took over the business he decided to set up his own pool table factory building custom pool tables for homes, bars, & pool halls.
-His bigger professional goal was to try to establish some standardization to the billiard industry.
-There were big issues and debates in the billiard community at the time about nuanced issues like how big a playfield should be, how wide and what angles pool table pockets should be cut.
-What shape, size and angles, prefabricated billiard cushions should be.
-Charlie being a people person and networker managed to partner with leaders in the industry both players and manufactures.
-With them he was a founding member of the still operating Billiard Congress of America.
-The BCA leadership were in key positions all around the country to create template of what Billiards actually is.
+His bigger professional goal was to try to establish some standardization in the billiard industry.
+There were big issues and debates in the billiard community at the time about nuanced issues like how big a playfield should be, how wide, and what angles pool table pockets should be cut.
+What shape, size and angles prefabricated billiard cushions should be.
+Charlie being a people person and networker managed to partner with leaders in the industry both players and manufacturers.
+With them, he was a founding member of the still operating Billiard Congress of America.
+The BCA leadership was in key positions all around the country to create the template of what Billiards actually is.
 They standardized wear tear components like rail rubber, pockets, slate, and dimensions.
 They also set up standardized rules and published rule books and tournament guidelines.
 The rule endeavor was slightly less successful.
-House rules, and many leagues play pool slightly different than BCA guidelines today.
+House rules, and many leagues play pool slightly differently than BCA guidelines today.

 Thomas & Debi’s oldest children Alana & Stephen had been working in the business as teenagers and started working full time after high school.
 They continued working with Debi until she retired in 2015.
-Alana & Stephen wanted to grow the business as well and quickly began work expanding our internet business shipping home gameroom products all over the world.
+Alana & Stephen wanted to grow the business as well and quickly began work expanding our internet business shipping home game room products all over the world.
 In 2016 we expanded again moving into the hot tub business.
-We were able to use our awesome customer service record and great industry refernces to secure the biggest brands in the Hot Tub business.
-We currently sell Jacuzzi, and Caldera along side all our great home gameroom brands.
+We were able to use our awesome customer service record and great industry references to secure the biggest brands in the hot tub business.
+We currently sell Jacuzzi and Caldera alongside all our great home game room brands.